 - Does your website have a cookie pop-up banner?

 - Does your pop-up collect and store valid consent?

 - Can your visitors decline cookies (opt-out)?

-- Is there a description of all cookies; their purpose; and lifetime?
+- Is there a description of all cookies, purpose, and lifetime?

 - Does your website have a comprehensive list of all third-party data processors who receive data about your visitors?